gbsoe/FiLot/FiLot_Website_Specification.md

      - **Accessibility First**: "Designed for investors of all technical skill levels, from novice to professional, with intuitive visual cues."

 3. **Security & Compliance**:
-   - **Headline**: "DFSA-Regulated Security"
+   - **Headline**: "Enterprise Security"
-   - **Description**: "FiLot operates under Dubai Financial Services Authority regulation, implementing institutional-grade security measures that exceed industry standards."
+   - **Description**: "FiLot implements institutional-grade security measures that exceed industry standards, ensuring your investments are protected at all times."

    - **Key Points**:
      - **Regulatory Compliance**: "Fully regulated operation ensuring the highest standards of financial service provision."